Skip to content

 And almost nobody can describe what it means for them at 7 AM on a Wednesday, standing in the kitchen, deciding whether the day ahead matters.

 This is not a criticism.
-This is a gap we've been studying — the distance between wanting direction and having the infrastructure to build it.
-Six episodes in, we've examined the three dimensions of Superhuman development: mind, body, and spirit.
-We've looked at cognitive science, longevity data, and the meaning deficit that sits underneath both.
+This is the gap you have probably felt yourself — the distance between wanting direction and having the infrastructure to build it.
+Six episodes in, we have examined the three dimensions of Superhuman development: mind, body, and spirit.
+We have looked at cognitive science, longevity data, and the meaning deficit that sits underneath both.

 Now we turn to process.
 Because knowing that purpose matters is worthless without a method for constructing it.
 And the oldest, most tested traditions in human thought — Stoicism, logotherapy, the Japanese practice of ikigai — all agree on something the self-help industry got backwards.